-Read and merge a set of files containing gene expression data files character vector of filenames, or alternative a named list of tables for each time point. path character string giving the directory containing the files.
-The default is the current working directory. columns numeric vector stating which two columns contain the tag names and counts, respectively labels character vector giving short names to associate with the libraries. desc character vector with genes description (annotation), default to NULL Defaults to the file names. other are passed to read.delim
+Reads and merges a set of text files containing normalized gene expression data files character vector of filenames, or alternative a named list of tables for each time point. path character string giving the directory containing the files.
+The default is the current working directory. columns numeric vector stating which two columns contain the tag names and counts, respectively labels character vector giving short names to associate with the libraries. desc character vector with genes description (annotation),default to NULL Defaults to the file names. other are passed to read.delim